Deerfield, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 86.6 km2, of which 83.9 km2 is land and 2.8 km2, or 3.17 percent, is water.
 Deerfield is located in the northern Pioneer Valley and is bordered by Greenfield to the north, Montague to the northeast, Sunderland to the southeast, Whately to the south, Conway to the west, and Shelburne to the northwest.
 The town center is located 8 mi south of Greenfield, 29 mi north of Springfield, and 93 mi west of Boston.

-Deerfield's northern point is located at the confluence of the Deerfield and Connecticut rivers, with the former flowing through the northwest corner of the town and the latter forming the eastern border of the town.
+Deerfield's northern point is located at the confluence of the Deerfield and Connecticut rivers, with the former flowing through the northwestern corner of the town and the latter forming the eastern border of the town.
 Several brooks and the Mill River also flow through the town.
-North Sugarloaf Mountain rises above the Connecticut in the southeast corner, providing a panoramic view of the valley and the town center.
+North Sugarloaf Mountain rises above the Connecticut in the southeastern corner, providing a panoramic view of the valley and the town center.
 The Pocumtuck Range rises along the eastern side of town north of Sugarloaf.

 Interstate 91 passes from south to north through the central part of town, crossing the Deerfield River near the river's southernmost bend.
 The interstate is paralleled by U.S. Route 5 and Massachusetts Route 10, which run concurrently through the town.
 Route 116 also passes through town, combining with Routes 5 and 10 for a one-mile stretch, briefly passing into Whately before separating and crossing through the southern part of town and over the Connecticut River at the Sunderland Bridge.
-All three routes historically crossed through the center of the village prior to the construction of I-91 but were rerouted to a more direct route closer to the highway.
+All three routes historically crossed through the center of the village prior to the construction of I-91 but were rerouted to a more direct route, closer to the highway.

 A portion of the Springfield Terminal freight rail line passes through the town before branching off eastward and westward around Greenfield.
 The nearest Amtrak passenger service is in Springfield; a stop in Greenfield is in operation as part of the rerouting of Amtrak's Vermonter route.
 Deerfield has bus service through Peter Pan Bus Lines; the nearest small air service is in Gill and Northampton.
 The nearest national air service is Bradley International Airport in Windsor Locks, Connecticut.